gardener/gardener/docs/concepts/gardenlet.md

 This reconciler periodically (default: every `6h`) performs backups of the state of `Shoot` clusters and persists them into `ShootState` resources into the same namespace as the `Shoot`s in the garden cluster.
 It is only started in case the `gardenlet` is responsible for an unmanaged `Seed`, i.e. a `Seed` which is not backed by a `seedmanagement.gardener.cloud/v1alpha1.ManagedSeed` object.
+Alternatively, it can be disabled by setting the `concurrentSyncs=0` for the controller in the `gardenlet`'s component configuration.

 Please refer to [GEP-22: Improved Usage of the `ShootState` API](../proposals/22-improved-usage-of-shootstate-api.md) for all information.

 ## Managed Seeds